CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

 \subsection{The ASCI Method}

-The details of the ASCI method have already been discussed elsewhere\cite{tubman_deterministic_2016, tubman_modern_2018, tubman_efficient_2018}, and so we will only provide a very brief summary at present.
-In the ASCI method, a trial CI wave function $\psi^k$ is iteratively improved by the inclusion of new determinants that are deemed important.
-The selection rule is derived from a consistency relationship among the coefficients in a CI expansion of the exact FCI wave function.
-If we have a wave function $\ket{\Psi}=\displaystyle\sum\limits_i C_i\ket{D_i}$ (where $\ket{D_i}$ are Slater determinants with coefficients $C_i$) as an eigenstate of the Hamiltonian, then:
+The details of the ASCI method have already been presented elsewhere\cite{tubman2016-1, tubman_modern_2018, tubman_efficient_2018}, and so only provide a very brief summary will be provided.
+In the ASCI method, a trial CI wave function $\ket{\psi_k}$ is iteratively improved by the inclusion of new determinants (possibly replacing unimportant determinants) which are deemed important.
+The selection rule is derived from a consistency relationship among the CI coefficients of the exact FCI wave function.
+If we have an eigenstate wave function $\ket{\Psi}=\displaystyle\sum\limits_i C_i\ket{D_i}$ (where $\ket{D_i}$ are Slater determinants with coefficients $C_i$), then

 where $H_{ij}=\bra{D_i}\mathbf{H}\ket{D_j}$ is the Hamiltonian matrix element between determinants $i$ and $j$, and $E$ is the energy of the eigenstate $\ket{\Psi}$.
-This exact relationship can be generalized to a metric to predict the expected weight of a determinant $\ket{D_i}$ in a CI expansion, by how it connects to other determinants in an approximate trial wave function.
-This metric is also used in Epstein-Nesbet Perturbation theory~\cite{epstein1926,nesbet1955} as coefficients for the determinants in the first order wave function.
+This exact relationship can be used as a metric to predict the expected weight of a determinant $\ket{D_i}$ in a CI expansion, by how it connects to other determinants in an approximate trial wave function.
+This connection is also used in Epstein--Nesbet perturbation theory~\cite{epstein1926,nesbet1955} for the coefficients of the determinants in the first order wave function.